manticoresoftware/manticoresearch/manual/Searching/Search_results.md

 <!-- end -->

 <!-- example sql4 -->
-In case of a warning the result set will include a warning flag and you can see the warning using [SHOW WARNINGS](../Node_info_and_management/SHOW_WARNINGS.md).
+In case of a warning, the result set will include a warning flag, and you can see the warning using [SHOW WARNINGS](../Node_info_and_management/SHOW_WARNINGS.md).
 <!-- request SQL -->
 ```sql
 SELECT * from tbl where match('"joe"/3'); show warnings;